littlektframework/littlekt/README.md

 kotlin {
     jvm {
         compilations.all {
-            kotlinOptions.jvmTarget = "11" // littlekt targets jvm 11 so we must target atleast 11
+            kotlinOptions.jvmTarget = "11" // littlekt targets jvm 11 so we must target at least 11
         }
     }
 }